icefoxen/langdev-garnet/spec/concepts.rst

 .. todo::

    Objects with deconstructors that call automagically when they leave the current scope sounds sort of handy really.
-Though also rather C++-y.
-But still really handy.

 Namespaces
 ----------